Existence of Solutions for Non-monotone Variational Inequalities and Implications for Games: Abstract

 \section{Abstract}

 In this paper, we study the existence of solutions in non-monotone variational inequalities (VIs) through the normal mapping properties.
-In particular, we show that when the normal mapping $F_K^{\rm nor}(\cdot)$ is norm coercive over a set $K$, and the generalized Jacobian of the normal mapping has a full rank at points $x$ where $F_K^{\rm nor}(x)\ne0$, then the VI$(K,F)$ has a solution.
-We then investigate conditions on the mapping $F(\cdot)$ and its Jacobian that imply the full rank condition for the generalized Jacobian, such as the uniform P-function and the uniform P-matrix condition.
-Subsequently, we focus on VIs arising from games and interpret our main result in a game setting.
-Based on the P$_\Upsilon$-matrix condition, we provide a sufficient condition for a game to have a Nash equilibrium.
-Additionally, through examples we show that our sufficient conditions can be used to assert the existence of a solution to a VI, or a quasi-Nash in a game, while the existing results relying on the uniform P-function property or the P$_\Upsilon$-matrix condition cannot be employed.
+In particular, { we provide sufficient conditions for the existence of solutions assuming that the normal mapping associated with the VI is norm coercive and its generalized Jacobian has certain properties, such as a full rank at points where the normal mapping is not zero.
+Then, we investigate sufficient conditions for the VI mapping and its Jacobian that ensure the generalized Jacobian of the normal mapping has full rank}, such as the uniform P-function and the uniform P-matrix condition.
+Subsequently, { we focus on VIs arising from games and interpret our results in a game setting and provide} a sufficient condition for a game to have a Nash equilibrium.
+Through examples, we show that our sufficient conditions can be used to assert the existence of a solution to a VI, or a quasi-Nash in a game, while the existing results relying on the uniform P-function property or the P$_\Upsilon$-matrix condition cannot be employed.